DUEF Intensive courses in Pau

 Course aims

-This Univeristy Dipoma is recognised by all the universities comprising the Campus FLE-ADCUEFE network.
+This Univeristy Diploma is recognised by all the universities comprising the Campus FLE-ADCUEFE network.
 Each semester-long course validates one level of the CEFRL, from A1 to C2.

 There are 2 sessions per year